KTH-Library/kdr-invenio-migrator/README.md

 - [ ] Make the fields mappings more generic.
 - [ ] Add single record cli command.
 - [ ] Add a publish as an option.
+- [ ] Add cli command to remove all draft records (currently using Postman action).